Aramex

-Aramex is an Emirati (Jordanian Origin) multinational logistics, courier and package delivery company based in Dubai, United Arab Emirates (UAE).
+Aramex is an Emirati multinational logistics, courier and package delivery company based in Dubai, United Arab Emirates.
 The company was founded by Fadi Ghandour and Bill Kingson in 1982 in Amman, Jordan.

+Aramex is majority-owned by the Abu Dhabi sovereign wealth fund Abu Dhabi Developmental Holding Company (ADQ).
 It is the first Arab-based company to be listed on the NASDAQ stock exchange.
 Aramex is listed on the Dubai Financial Market.
-Othman Aljeda serves as the company's CEO.
+Nicolas Sibuet is Acting CEO of the company.
 Aramex has approximately 18,000 employees in 70 countries.

 Thomas Friedman profiled the company in his book, The World Is Flat.

 History

 Fadi Ghandour co-founded Aramex shortly after receiving his BA in political science from George Washington University, with his business partner, Bill Kingson in 1982.
 Kingson, a friend of Ghandour's father and owner of a small courier company in the New York tri-state area, discussed the business with Fadi Ghandour after he had expressed interest in the business.
 After their discussion, Kingson proposed a partnership to establish a courier business in the Middle East with Ghandour.

 The company began operations in Amman, Jordan.
 Arab American Express aimed to become the first courier company in the Middle East.
 At the time there were no international courier companies based in the region because of logistical and bureaucratic challenges caused by civil wars and complex political relationships.
 The company's first international delivery was a document for the Housing Bank for Trade and Finance based in Jordan to New York City.
 Within two years, the company's name was shortened to Aramex.